Resource bundle

 A grid is a list of resources.
 The resource bundle allow highly customized grids.
 This means, you can redefine your own grid or customize the default one.
 It comes with a lot of options and subcomponents to fit most of your needs.

-Define your grid under enhavo_resource.grids
+Define your grid under enhavo_resource.grids.

 # config/resources/book.yaml